 Hasidah staff is also always available to speak with clients to help find the most appropriate program to meet their needs.

-Hasidah has a collection of resources that address the experiences and issues people face such as difficulty making decisions, managing the experience with a partners, and trying to stay sane while waiting for pregnancy test results.
-They include meditations, articles, guides, first person stories, text studies, videos of past programs, holiday supplements and more to assist you through the experience.
+You might be facing difficult decisions, managing the experience with a partner, or just trying to stay sane while waiting for pregnancy test results.
+The Resource Center offers meditations, articles, guides, first person stories, text studies, videos of past programs, holiday supplements and more to assist you through the experience.

-Hasidah’s on-line support center include emotional and spiritual care resources that are available 24/7.
-Infertility and other family building challenges are private and when medical procedures are involve, quite inconvenient.
-So these resources are available any time be it early in the morning or late at night.
+Hasidah’s on-line Resource Center includes emotional and spiritual care resources that are available any time be it early in the morning or late at night.

 Infertility is medical, personal, and private, which means it is ripe for taboos, stigma, shame, and silence.
 Insurance for infertility treatment is rare.
 Emotional and spiritual care is limited.
 Yet millions of people are facing this every year.
 For the Jewish community the rates of infertility are likely higher than the 1 in 8 statistic.
 The Jewish community is also harder to participate in when facing infertility due to the focus on family and children.